 Sources of Noise

-This article explains the different sources of noise that cause erratic temperature fluctuations.
+This article will introduce the different sources of noise that cause erratic temperature fluctuations.

 Noise is a common issue in PC-based temperature logging systems and can originate from different sources: